Soy Kroon: Film, television and theater

+In 2023, he played the lead role in the play Nu ik je zie based on the book of the same name by Merlijn Kamerling.
+He also appears in the 2023 Netflix film Oei, ik groei! directed by Appie Boudellah and Aram van de Rest.
+Kroon and Dieuwertje Blok presented the 2023 Concert on the Amstel in Amsterdam, Netherlands on Liberation Day (5 May).
+In August 2023, he presented the Kinderprinsengrachtconcert held on the same day as the Prinsengrachtconcert.
+He also presented the television show Sketch Studio in which children compete to create the best drawings.
+Kroon was also one of the jury members for the Netherlands at the Junior Eurovision Song Contest 2023 held in France.

+In 2024, Kroon and Johnny Kraaijkamp jr. performed the comedy theater show Kraaij & Kroon - Papadag bestaat niet.
+Kroon also appears in the 2024 film Verliefd op Bali directed by Johan Nijenhuis.
+He presents the second season of Sketch Studio in 2024 and 2025.
+He also presented the Kinderprinsengrachtconcert in 2024.

+Kroon plays a role in the 2024 war musical 40-45.
+As of March 2025, Kroon and Thomas Cammaert are scheduled to play roles in the 2026 musical Soldaat in Verzet.
+In August 2025, he presented the show CultuurCrush, a show about culture in the Netherlands.

 Television appearances

-In 2020, he appeared in the photography game show Het perfecte plaatje in which contestants compete to create the best photo in various challenges.
+In 2020, Kroon appeared in the photography game show Het perfecte plaatje in which contestants compete to create the best photo in various challenges.
 His exit in the show generated discussion and, in the next season, the producers of the show modified the rules to allow the jury to keep someone in the game.
 In 2022, he performed as drag queen Dee Dee Sky in the drag queen show Make Up Your Mind.
 He also won the final of that season of the show.
 In that same year, he appeared in the quiz shows Weet Ik Veel and De Quiz van het Jaar.

-He appeared in the 23rd season of the television show Wie is de Mol?.
+Kroon appeared in the 23rd season of the television show Wie is de Mol?.
 He left the show in the episode before the final and he finished in third place.
+He won the 2024 season of the television show The Masked Singer.

 Personal life

 Kroon is in a relationship with Dutch actress and presenter Holly Mae Brood.
 They met in 2016 at an audition for the television series Nieuwe Tijden.
 In 2017, Kroon and Brood appeared in an episode of the game show De Jongens tegen de Meisjes.
-In 2018, they both won the fourth season the television show Dance Dance Dance.
+In 2018, they both won the fourth season the Dutch television show Dance Dance Dance.

 Kroon is an only child but he was once a twin.
 His parents separated when he was 15 years old.